doctrine/dbal/docs/en/reference/configuration.rst

     drizzle-pdo-mysql://localhost:4486/foo?charset=UTF-8

-In the two last example above, mind the dashes instead of the underscores in the URL schemes.
+In the last two examples above, mind the dashes instead of the underscores in the URL schemes.

 For connecting to an SQLite database, the authority portion of the